Skip to main content

 Tohu Nway (Warm Shan Tofu)

-Warm chickpea tofu topped with chili oil and pickled vegetables.
-Unique texture and flavor.
+Warm chickpea tofu under chili oil and pickled vegetables, with a texture you will not find elsewhere.

 Regional Cuisine Highlights